AbdullahAlAmaan/Onsite_User_Management/README.md

 ### Quick Test

 1. Visit `http://localhost:3000`
+2. Login with admin credentials
-2. Go to "Courses" and create a test course
+3. Go to "Courses" and create a test course
-3. Go to "Imports" and upload a sample Excel/CSV file
+4. Upload enrollment Excel/CSV file from the course view
+5. View enrollments in the course (organized by status)
+6. Approve enrollments and manage attendance/scores
-4. Check "Enrollments" to see processed data
+7. Check "Users" tab to see employee course history

 ## Environment Variables